An Interview with Manny Torres

 Rockstar Professional Mastermind (RPM) Leader

-Hi!
-Today, we’re going to talk about five steps to your personal branding blueprint for success.
+In this article, we’re going to cover the five steps to your personal branding blueprint for success.
 Those five steps are your values, your style, your message, the experience and the IT factor.

-But before we get into that, I want to talk a quick story.
-When I first moved to Jacksonville, I had started my own business.
+When I first moved to Jacksonville, I started my own business.
 I had a printing and graphic design company.
-I ended up buying a franchise and I quickly went to work networking and meeting as many people as possible.
+I ended up buying a franchise and quickly went to work networking and meeting as many people as possible.
 The great thing was I was able to grow my business and was able to get a lot of new customers and meet new people and getting integrated into Jacksonville.

 The problem lies in that somewhere along the line I’d lost my identity and people started to know me as “the business card guy.”
 And for someone who grew up as a designer that has creative skills and takes great pride in the work that I do, being called “the business card guy” just didn’t fit who I was.
 And that’s what I want to help people avoid.
 So if this article can help you work on your personal brand so that you ensure that you stay true to who you are and your authentic self, then I’ll call this a success.